 Thanks to Joseph Rézeau for the revision of the text and the English.

-- Because Moodle 3.2 now includes a new default Boost theme, there are some problems for Surveypro to work with the Boost theme.
+- Because Moodle 3.2 includes a new default Boost theme, there were some problems for Surveypro to work with the Boost theme.

-- So, Moodlers interested in using Surveypro now are encouraged to install it in Moodle 3.1 and Moodle 3.0, where it works beautifully.
+- So, Moodlers interested in using Surveypro were encouraged to install it in Moodle 3.1 and Moodle 3.0, where it works beautifully.

-- Moodle 3.2 full support is (february 2017) being developed by the plugin author.
+- Moodle 3.2 and 3.3 full support was developed by the plugin author.

 - The Surveypro main author feels that he no longer has support nor encouragment from Moodle HQ in order to replace Survey and Questionnaire with the superior Surveypro in the near future.